Block Randomization Schedule Generator

 Worked Examples:

-A two-arm 1:1 study with 24 participants per site can use arms Intervention | 1 | INT and Control | 1 | CTL, block sizes 4, 6, and a Site factor with North and South categories.
-The schedule creates separate North and South lists, the Block Ledger records each chosen block size, and Balance Checks should show each site close to 12 INT and 12 CTL assignments.
+Two-site 1:1 pilot.
+A study uses Intervention | 1 | INT and Control | 1 | CTL, sets 24 participants per stratum, enters block sizes 4, 6, and defines Site: North, South.
+The output should create separate North and South schedules, and each site should be close to 12 INT and 12 CTL assignments.

-A 2:1 feasibility study can enter New care | 2 | NEW and Usual care | 1 | USU with block sizes 3, 6.
-If Trim exactly at participant count cuts a final block, the Balance Checks table may show a small delta.
-That is a design choice to review, not a calculation error.
+Unequal 2:1 feasibility study.
+A design enters New care | 2 | NEW and Usual care | 1 | USU with block sizes 3, 6.
+If trimming cuts the final block, the balance table may show a small delta.
+That is a design tradeoff to review rather than a calculation error.

 FAQ:

-Can I use masked codes as full blinding?
+Can masked codes create blinding?

-Why are some block sizes ignored?
+Why were some block sizes ignored?

 Does the same seed always produce the same schedule?